shader-slang/slang/docs/user-guide/a2-01-spirv-target-specific.md

 ### -fvk-use-gl-layout
 Use std430 layout instead of D3D buffer layout for raw buffer load/stores.

+### -fvk-use-dx-layout
+Pack members using FXCs member packing rules when targeting GLSL or SPIRV.

 ### -fvk-use-entrypoint-name
 Uses the entrypoint name from the source instead of 'main' in the spirv output.